Six Flags America: Wild World

-In the Summer of 1980, the safari was sold to a group of local businessmen, who invested $11 million dollars into expanding the park.
-The animal drive-through safari remained, and the park added three flat rides, two kid’s rides and a carousel.
-The park was named Wild World and open by June 26, 1982.
+In the summer of 1980, the safari was sold to a group of local businessmen, who invested $11 million into expanding the park.
+The animal drive-through safari remained, and the park added three flat rides, two kids' rides, and a carousel.
+The park was named Wild World and opened by June 26, 1982.
 In addition to the select amusement rides, four tube waterslides were added, along with two body slides and a children's water play area.
 This brought modest improvements in revenue.

 The 1983 season saw the addition of four more flat rides, including the High Seas (a swinging pirate ship attraction) and giant swings.
 The waterslide area was expanded, at the time, to a full water park; with the addition of more water slides and a large wave pool, a more successful 1983 season was underway.
-Dubbed the 'Wild Wave', $2 million was spent adding the wave pool and it officially opened May 30 for the 1983 season.
+Management spent $2 million was spent adding a wave pool, named the "Wild Wave", which opened May 30 for the 1983 season.

-Tragically, a 9-year-old boy named Christie Davis died late that summer, swimming in the Wave Pool, which resulted in operational safety changes.
+Tragically, a 9-year-old boy named Christie Davis died late that summer while in the wave pool, which resulted in operational safety changes.
 The park's attendance had improved, but the park was still unable to break even.
-During the 1983 season, the animal drive-through safari would close; alternately, a guided train ride would depart from the main train station, pass through a few of the animal areas, to the Safari Village, then to the rest of the animal area, and finally arrive back at the station.
-The Safari Village featured elephant, camel and pony rides, a petting zoo, various eateries, arts-and-crafts, and games, including the crowd favorite “Guess Your Age Or Weight” game (featuring Regina Williams) - this would prove so popular that it was relocated to the main park.
+During the 1983 season, the safari was closed; instead, a guided train tour would pass through a few of the animal areas, stop at Safari Village, and tour the rest of the animal exhibits, before arriving back at the station.
+The Safari Village featured elephant, camel and pony rides, a petting zoo, various eateries, arts-and-crafts, and games; the crowd favorite, "Guess Your Age or Weight" (featuring Regina Williams), proved so popular that it was relocated to the main park.
 The animals were sold and moved after the 1983 season ended.
 In 1984, most of the adult rides were removed from the park and held in storage, leaving only three, plus a few of the children's rides.
 The park opted to move in the direction of being solely a water park.
 A new stadium was built that year, along with several more water slides.
 The park would perform very well on hot days, but faltered a bit more in cooler weather, due to the shift in predominantly swimming- and water-based attractions.